- Sturnella magna

 - Head is striped with light brown and black

 Across eastern North America to South America.
 The ranges of the Eastern and Western Meadowlarks overlap across the center of the continent.
+There is no overlap in breeding range between Eastern and Chihuahuan Meadowlark.
 These birds are permanent residents throughout much of their range.
-Northern birds migrate to the southern parts of the range.
+Northern birds migrate southwards in winter.

 - S. m. hippocrepis: Cuba and Isle of Pines